ganeshmani/solve_scenarios/Scenarios/Backend_Nodejs/Get Users a NearBy Restaurants - Beginner.md

 ## Scenario

-you are developing a product. let's say it is a Restaurant App where user can search Restaurants based on location.
-A Simple scenario that occurs in several business application
+you are developing a product. let's say it is a Restaurant Application where user can search Restaurants based on location.
+A Simple scenario that occurs in several business applications

 ## Problem